 Join us – it can be Fun.

-The Wonston Arms, our local Pub of the Year has just been chosen as one of the top four pubs in the country Well done to Matt and his team!
+The Wonston Arms, our local Pub of the Year has just been chosen as the National Pub of the Yera.
+Well done to Matt and his team!

 A true community pub in the heart of the village, the Wonston Arms serves four real ales from local breweries plus 160 gins.
 It opens on Mondays for darts matches, a fish and chip van visits Tuesdays, curries are delivered Fridays and a fishmonger visits on Thursdays.
 Folk music takes place on the second and fourth Wednesdays of the month and it is also home to regular jazz sessions, quizzes, and a photography club.
 The pub has been named Branch Pub of the Year three years running, and has a focus on raising money for charity.